Do you need to apply for a UK Fiance Visa?

 Each visa category - including fiance visas - have a specific set of required documents which depends on circumstances of the applicant and sponsor.
 The applicant has the burden of proof so they need to provide documents to the Home Office in order to show that they satisfy the requirements of the Immigration Rules.
 Some of the documents which must be submitted include:

 Once making the application from outside the UK, the supporting documents must be submitted to the Entry Clearance officer for consideration.
 Once you are in the UK and have got married you can extend your stay from within the UK by submitting a spouse/marriage visa application.
 Generally, the process takes between 8 to 12 weeks from outside the UK unless you are purchasing priority service, which has an additional fee.
-Currently, due to Ukrainian crisis the time period is 24 weeks for consideration.
-The Home Office UKV&I fee for the application is £1538.
+The Home Office UKV&I fee for the application is £1846.
 Once you have extended your stay on a marriage or spouse visa visa and completed 5 years, you will be eligible to apply for Indefinite Leave to Remain in the UK.

 It may be the case that your initial application for a fiance visa is refused.
 There are a various reasons why this can happen, including supplying incorrect documents, not disclosing relevant information or immigration issues, or assuming will request for documents which may be missing.